 Back on the Devils Garden Main Trail

 , expect increased challenges as your route climbs over sandstone slabs and traverses narrow ledges with some exposure to heights.
-Follow rock pile cairns to stay on the correct route.
+Carefully follow rock pile cairns and foot traffic wear marks on the slickrock to stay on the correct route.
 Soon, you have the option to take the short spurs Partition Arch Trail

 and Navajo Arch Trail